kcl-lang/kcl/README.md

 + Manage large configurations scalably with isolated configuration blocks.
 + Used as a platform engineering lang to deliver modern app with [Kusion Stack](https://kusionstack.io).

+## How to choose?

+The simple answer:
++ YAML is recommended if you need to write structured static K-V, or use Kubernetes' native tools
++ HCL is recommended if you want to use programming language convenience to remove boilerplate with good human readability, or if you are already a Terraform user
++ CUE is recommended if you want to use type system to improve stability and maintain scalable configurations
++ KCL is recommended if you want types and modeling like a modern language, scalable configurations, in-house pure functions and rules, and production-ready performance and automation

+A detailed feature and scenario comparison will be coming later.

 ## Installation

 [Download](https://github.com/KusionStack/KCLVM/releases) the latest release from GitHub and add `{install-location}/kclvm/bin` to the environment `PATH`.

 ## Showcase